Pacific Crest Trail: Equestrian use

-The Murray family (Barry, Bernice, Barry Jr. and Bennette) completed the trek on horseback on October 7, 1970.
+The Murray family (Barry, Bernice, Barry Jr. and Bernadette) completed the trek on horseback on October 7, 1970.

-Future
+Alterations and connections

 In 2008, an agreement for realignment through Tejon Ranch in Southern California was reached.
 This realignment would relocate 37 miles of the PCT from the Mojave Desert floor to the more scenic Tehachapi Mountains.
-While an agreement was reached, the realignment is a long-term project; many details remain to be determined, as well as an Optimal Location Review—a lengthy process through which the ideal path for the new section of trail is specified.
-Actual relocation of the trail is unlikely to happen before 2021.
+While an agreement was reached, the realignment is a long-term project; many details remain to be determined, as well as an Optimal Location Review, a lengthy process through which the ideal path for the new section of the trail is specified.

 Portland, Oregon's 40-Mile Loop proposes to extend the Springwater Corridor hiking and bicycling spur trail to connect the Pacific Crest Trail with the proposed Cazadero Trail.
 Plans are currently in progress to add a dedicated pedestrian/equestrian lane to the Bridge of the Gods across the Columbia River.
-Currently, PCT hikers and equestrians must cross the bridge walking in vehicle traffic lanes—a potential danger which the new lane will eliminate.
-A completion date for this project is unknown.
+Currently, PCT hikers and equestrians must cross the bridge walking in vehicle traffic lanes, a potential danger which the new lane will eliminate.
+The completion date for this project is unknown.

+Permits

+The Pacific Crest Trail can require several different permits.
+If thru-hiking, the only permits needed are the PCT Long-distance Permit and the California Fire Permit.
+The Long-distance Permit allows hikers the convenience of only having to get one permit to cover all the areas that they would otherwise need a local permit for.
+Local permits are required on many parts of the trail for people hiking less than 500 contiguous miles.
+The California Fire Permit allows the use of a camping stove or lantern.
+Campfires are allowed only on some parts of the PCT due to the high fire risk.

+The Canada PCT entry permit allowed hikers to end their hike about 8 miles into Canada but was discontinued by the Canadian Border Services Agency as of January 31, 2025.